Saturn S-Series: SL3

-Second generation
+Second generation (1996)

 Second generation SL and SW

 The second generation SL sedans and SW station wagons were made from 1996 to 1999.
-They had both featured a completely redesigned exterior.
+They both featured a completely redesigned exterior.
 The interior was mostly the same as on the first generation vehicles, while mechanically they went largely untouched.
-The redesigned second generation S-series went on sale in 1995 for the 1996 model year.
+The redesigned second generation S-Series went on sale in 1995 for the 1996 model year.

-A few minor changes were made for the 1998 model year S-series vehicles.
-Due to multiple complaints about the noise coming from the vehicle's trip odometer that had been in all of the Saturn S-series since 1995, had replaced with a new type of trip odometer in an effort to correct the problem.
+A few minor changes were made for the 1998 model year S-Series vehicles.
+Due to multiple complaints about the noise coming from the vehicle's trip odometer that had been in all of the Saturn S-Series since 1995, had replaced with a new type of trip odometer in an effort to correct the problem.
 For the 1998 model year, a new cluster with a digital trip odometer had been introduced.
-Rear disc-brakes were no longer available as an option on the S series due to high costs for them as well as very little improvement in braking performance over the conventional rear drum-brakes setup.
+Rear disc-brakes were no longer available as an option on the S-Series due to high costs for them as well as very little improvement in braking performance over the conventional rear drum-brakes setup.

-Beginning with all of the Saturn S-series vehicles that were made in late 1999 (sometimes referred to as 1999.5 models) had received improvements to both the SOHC and the DOHC engines in the S series.
+Beginning with all of the Saturn S-Series vehicles that were made in late 1999 (sometimes referred to as 1999.5 models) had received improvements to both the SOHC and the DOHC engines in the S-Series.
 These changes included revised pistons, new connecting rods, and new crankshaft counterweights in the engine as well.
-The Twin Cam cylinder head had now featured a new roller-rocker setup with hydraulic tappets and roller cams replacing the conventional bucket lifter setup of the previous engine in the S series.
+The Twin Cam cylinder head had now featured a new roller-rocker setup with hydraulic tappets and roller cams replacing the conventional bucket lifter setup of the previous engine in the S-Series.

-Also introduced for the 1999 model year S-series vehicles that were sold in California was a different type of exhaust manifold that housed an upstream catalytic converter (this converter had heated up much faster than the conventional unit, and it had also decreased exhaust emissions faster as well), and it also had provisions for an air-injection reaction system (This had injected fresh air into the exhaust to reduce hydrocarbons during the startup of the vehicle, as it would help the oxygen sensors and catalytic converters reach their operating temperatures faster).
+Also introduced for the 1999 model year S-Series vehicles that were sold in California was a different type of exhaust manifold that housed an upstream catalytic converter (this converter had heated up much faster than the conventional unit, and it had also decreased exhaust emissions faster as well), and it also had provisions for an air-injection reaction system (This had injected fresh air into the exhaust to reduce hydrocarbons during the startup of the vehicle, as it would help the oxygen sensors and catalytic converters reach their operating temperatures faster).
 These vehicles were made to meet the all-new CARB ULEV standards for the 1999 model year.

+To make additional use of the right-hand drive dashboard developed, there was also the 1999–2001 Saturn SWP "Postal" station wagon, intended to be marketed to rural route mail carriers.
+Only sold as a right-hand drive station wagon, 450 examples were built in 1999.